Glassar/dd2394-Security-Project/README.md

 The quantum protocols used in this project requires these following communication conditions: the quantum communication is done over a completely open and unsecure channel, and the later comparison of bases as well as key reconciliation is done over an open but **authenticated** classical channel.

 ### BB84
 The BB84 protocol was developed by Charles H. Bennett and Gilles Brassard in 1984 and it utilises a single qubit system.
 In this protocol, Alice randomly selects a string of bits and a string of one of two bases: either the horizontal/vertical (0/1) or diagional (+45°/-45°) states.
 She then transmits a photon for each bit with the corresponding polarization to Bob.
-Bob randomly chooses a basis to measure each bit he recieves.
-If he chose the same basis as Alice for a particular bit, then Bob will with a 100% certainty measure the same value as Alice wrote (disregarding noise).
+Bob randomly chooses a bases to measure each bit he recieves.
+If he chose the same bases as Alice for a particular bit, then Bob will with a 100% certainty measure the same value as Alice wrote (disregarding noise).
 However if they have different bases then what Bob measures will be completely random.

 Finally Alice and Bob share their randomly generated bases, and discard any bits where they had different bases, and the resulting string form their shared secret key.

 ### E91
 The E91 protocol was created by Artur Ekert in 1991 and is slightly more complex than BB84.
 This method relies on a Bell circuit that generates a pair of entangled qubits—one of which is sent to Alice and the other to Bob.
 Both Alice and Bob generate a random series of bases (one for each bit sent), but now they select from three possible bases, which are different rotations of the qubits.
 In our example, Alice and Bob share only two of the three angles in common, but they could theoretically chose these bases randomly out of a selection.

-Both Alice and Bob measures each bit they recieve using one of the three basis of their choosing.
+Both Alice and Bob measures each bit they recieve using one of the three bases of their choosing.
 Alice then flips her bit as if they have the same base, then Alice's bit is guaranteed to be the opposite of Bob's (disregarding noise), while if they have different bases then their measurement's are a bit random.

 Finally Alice and Bobs share their lists of bases and discard any bits where they don't share a base, and they now have two identical keys.

 ## Deliverables
 This repository includes implementations of two quantum key distribution protocols, E91 and BB84.
 The protocols are implemented in Python, using Qiskit and Qiskit Aer, and simulates the key exchange between two users (Alice and Bob), while also including noise models and eavesdropping.
 Additionally, the repository includes a key reconciliation technique, used to fix key inconsistensies, and also privacy amplification.
 The code for each protocol can be located within their corresponding folder [bb84](/bb84) and [e91](/e91).

-#### BB84
+### BB84
 Within the [bb84](/bb84) folder, there are five python scripts:
 - [bb84.py](/bb84/bb84.py) - This file implements the BB84 protocol, which includes a key exchange between two parties - Alice and Bob.
 Due to this being the most "basic" version of BB84, it does not include any eavesdropping.
 However, it can include noise.
 This can be included when running the main file.
 Also, to run the `main` function, a variable object is required.
 An example of such object can be found within the [test-file](/bb84/bb84_test.py) (named `config`).
 - [bb84_eaves.py](/bb84/bb84_eaves.py) - The structure of this file is quite similar to that of `bb84.py`, with the difference being the inclusion of eavesdropping.
 That being said, the `main` function is ran the same way as `bb84.py`, with the difference being the inclusion of parameter `threshhold`.